AUTH.md — agentauth/v1 (agentic server authentication manifest)

 assertionExpires?: string // ISO 8601 datetime

-accessToken?: string // short-lived token (pat flow; or from claim ceremony)
+accessToken?: string // short-lived token (pat/service-auth); durable token (device-code)

 }Hosts MUST dispatch by provider.auth.flow against FLOW_ENGINES[id].
 Hosts